farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 ```

 {% endcapture %}
-{% include /tabs.html id="CSA_CO_tabs" tab1name="ExceptionalContingency" tab1content=case_ExceptionalContingency
+{% include /tabs.html id="CSA_CO_tabs" tab1name="OrdinaryContingency" tab1content=case_OrdinaryContingency
+tab2name="ExceptionalContingency" tab2content=case_ExceptionalContingency
-tab2name="OutOfRangeContingency" tab2content=case_OutOfRangeContingency %}
+tab3name="OutOfRangeContingency" tab3content=case_OutOfRangeContingency %}

 A contingency is imported only if the `normalMustStudy` field is set to `true` and if it is referenced by a
 valid `ContingencyEquipment`, i.e. having `Equipment` pointing to an existing network element and a `contingentStatus`
 being `outOfService`.

-From the `ExceptionalContingency` / `OutOfRangeContingency` object, the `mRID` is used as the contingency's identifier.
+From the `OrdinaryContingency` / `ExceptionalContingency` / `OutOfRangeContingency` object, the `mRID` is used as the
-Besides, the `EquipmentOperator` is converted to a friendly name and concatenated with the `name` to create the
+contingency's identifier.
+Besides, the `EquipmentOperator` is converted to a friendly name and concatenated with the
-contingency's name (if the TSO is missing, only the name is used; if the name is missing, the `mRID` will be used
+`name` to create the contingency's name (if the TSO is missing, only the name is used; if the name is missing, the
-instead).
-Finally, the `ContingencyEquipment`'s `Equipment` is used as the contingency's network element.
+`mRID` will be used instead).
+Finally, the `ContingencyEquipment`'s `Equipment` is used as the contingency's network
+element.

 ## CNECs {#cnecs}